dinesh-sa/dinesh-sa/README.md

 # Welcome :)
 Hi!!
 I'm Dinesh, currently a graduate student at the University of Southern California, pursuing the Master of Science program in Computer Science (Fall 2022).
-Till date, I've worked at Walmart Global Tech (India) and the Indian Space and Research Organization (ISRO), to build scalable solutions to problems ranging from the shortest-distance-path problem at Walmart to Land Use-Land Cover classification at ISRO.
+Till date, I've worked at Walmart Global Tech (India) and the Indian Space and Research Organization (ISRO), to build scalable solutions to problems ranging from the shortest-distance-path algorithm (at Walmart) to Land Use-Land Cover classification (at ISRO) using Deep Learning techniques.

 👀 My interests in Computer Science include (not limited to) :
 - Competitive coding (Java / Python)